United States Holocaust Memorial Museum shooting: Potential motives

-Witnesses

-Present at the museum during the shooting was former United States Secretary of Defense William Cohen, awaiting his wife Janet Langhart; the two were at the museum for the premiere of Langhart's one-act play, Anne and Emmett.
-The play imagines a conversation between two teenagers, Nazi victim Anne Frank and Jim Crow victim Emmett Till.
-Her play was to be presented in honor of the eightieth anniversary of Anne Frank's birth.

-Possible motives

 Several news agencies have noted the timing of the June 10 shooting; it came shortly after Obama's June 5 visit to and speech at the Buchenwald concentration camp, and that "President Obama’s recent visit to the Buchenwald Concentration Camp, in Germany, may have set off the shooter."

 On his website, von Brunn stated that his conviction in the 1980s was by "a Negro jury, Jew/Negro attorneys" and that he was "sentenced to prison for eleven years by a Jew judge."
 A Court of Appeals denied his appeal.